 Here is the Best Strategy for Betting Line Moves

-One, betting syndicates became more sophisticated and would lay early to manipulate a number on particular games, hoping to raise the number for a possibility to get middle (betting both sides and hoping the outcome lands in the middle.)
+One, betting syndicates became more sophisticated and would lay early to manipulate a number on particular games, hoping to raise the number for a possibility of getting middle (betting both sides and hoping the outcome lands in the middle.)

-Example: Team A -5 vs. Team B +6.5, trying to hit 6) Or, moving a number from a starting point to artificially adjust, to get the real number they want and double or tripling wager later in the week.
+Example: Team A -5 vs. Team B +6.5, trying to hit 6 points.
+Or moving a number from a starting point to artificially adjust, to get the real number they want and double or even triple the wager later in the week.